-Selected applicants must register for the training seminar for peer tutors held in the fall semester (L13 310 or L13 328).
+Selected applicants must register for the training seminar for peer tutors held in the spring semester (L13 310 or L13 328).
 The seminar covers the theory and practice of one-on-one peer tutoring, asks students to reflect upon their own writing process and their development (to date) as writers, exposes students to various genres of writing and situations they may encounter as peer tutors, and reviews a number of useful tutoring and writing strategies.
 Students will also observe/shadow tutors working in The Writing Center.
 Eventually, they will work with real students while being observed during internship hours.

 If you have any questions about what being a peer tutor entails, the application process or the training seminar, please email Dr. Robert Hakan Patterson.